Technology continues to transform every corner of the media world, including how content is created, distributed, consumed, shared, and monetized.

 Our long-run ambition is to be a global marketplace for comedy, running the gamut of CO — from digital content, to merchandise, to live performances — and powered by mobile software, data science, and a kick-ass brand everyone knows, loves, and trusts.

-Incrementally is the first, most important way to describe our evolution so far.
+Incrementally is the first, most important word to describe our evolution so far.
 Companies can’t do everything on day 1; things take time.
 Amazon started by selling books.
 Netflix, by renting out DVDs.
 Facebook, by reinventing the student directory.

 We decided to start off by building an iPhone app (available here), followed by an Android app (available here), that show you all the podcasts any comedian (and myriad other public figures) have been on as a host or guest.